 In order to give back a little to the societies that host us and our clients, we like to support smaller charities undertaking valuable work at a local level.
 To this end, we support the following initiatives, which we feel do some remarkable work.

-TransIndus has partnered with “Water Harvest” a charity committed to providing safe, clean and sustainable water to remote villages of Rajasthan and Gujarat where local communities face severe drought for most of the year, forcing women and children to walk miles in a desperate search for water.
+TransIndus is proud to partner “Water Harvest” (www.water-harvest.org) a charity committed to providing safe, clean and sustainable water to remote villages of Rajasthan and Gujarat.
+Here, local communities face severe drought for most of the year, forcing women and children to walk great distances in a desperate search for water.